PFAWL Board of Directors 2022 - 2023

 Social Media Chair

-Lauren Kerr is the Creative Committee Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.
+Ama Appiah is the Creative Flyer Chair of the Pinellas County Chapter of the Florida Association for Women Lawyers.

 FAWLS Representative